 Facilitate communication with players, coaches, parents, physicians, therapists, paramedical personnel, officials and other volunteers regarding safety, injury prevention and player’s health status.

-Act as a Hockey Trainer for both your team and your opponents if only one Hockey Trainer is present.
+Act as trainer for both your team and your opponent's team if only one hockey trainer is present.